 It is particularly tailored to those who hold a California multiple or single subject professional clear credential from an approved 2042 BTSA instruction program since students can receive a block transfer of 12 credits toward the degree.
 In addition to Teaching and Learning alternative emphasis areas for the Master of Education degree include:

-- Applicants to the MAE/Teaching and Learning emphasis must hold a valid California Multiple or Single Subject SB 2042 Professional “Clear” Teaching Credential earned through a California Commission on Teacher Credentialing (CTC) approved 2042 BTSA Induction Program.
+Applicants to the MAE Teaching and Learning (MA.EDUC.TL) must hold: Valid California Multiple or Single Subject SB 2042 Professional “Clear” Teaching Credential earned through a California Commission on Teacher Credentialing (CTC) approved 2042 BTSA Induction Program.

 Core Courses (18 credits)

 |EDUU 607||Seminar in Comparative Education||3|